garrett-sutton/garrett-sutton.github.io/_drafts/david-and-goliath.md

 Society typically pushes kids these days to go to the best school they can get into.
 And the luster around going to an elite school also appeals to the student.
-However; David and Goliath make the point that going to the "better" school (especially in the case where it is the student's reach school) isn't always better for every student.
+However; David and Goliath makes the point that going to the "better" school (especially in the case where it is the student's reach school) isn't always better for every student.
 In fact,